newfla/ComposePrefs3Next/README.md

     <img src="/img/6.jpg?raw=true" width="150"/>
 </p>

-## Currently supported preference composables
+## Currently supported preference composable

 - TextPref: Basic preference which only displays text and can be clicked on.
 - CheckBoxPref: Preference with a trailing CheckBox which can be (un)checked.